w3c/opentrack-cg/spec/model/overview.md

       - **Time trial Mountain Races**: mountain races with individual start times at various intervals.
 The results are ordered by the individual finish times.
     - **Trail Races**: trail races on a variety of terrain (including dirt roads, forest paths and single track footpaths) within a natural environment in open country (such as mountains, desert, forests or plains) that is mainly off-road.
 Organisers may impose or recommend obligatory security equipment applicable.

-<mark>Should we implement a reference classification of all disciplines?</mark>

 ### Venue Type